Special Educational NeedsSpecial Educational Needs and Disabilities (SEN/D)

 - Physical needs or impairments

-Lady Margaret Primary School Special Educations Needs Policy February 2015
+Lady Margaret Primary School Special Educational Needs and Disabilities Policy

-Lady Margaret Primary School believes that Every teacher is a teacher of every pupil or young person including those with SEN.
+Lady Margaret Primary School believes that Every teacher is a teacher of every pupil or young person including those with SEN/D.

 This policy was developed as a response to, and is reflective of the SEN Code of Practice 0-25 (September 2014).